kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 mechanism.
 For clarity, we discuss unilateral and mutual authentication separately.
 In the remainder of the draft, we will discuss the necessary implementation mechanics, such as code points, extensions, new protocol messages and the new key schedule.
+The draft concludes with ah extensive discussion of relevant security considerations.

 # Conventions and definitions